Expert auto aC repair by certified technicians at Auto Service Experts

 Compressor

-The AC compressor is sometimes referred to as the heart of a car's air conditioning system because it is responsible for supplying the system with Freon, or the blood.
-Freon is a liquid refrigerant which is pumped into the compressor in gas form through the suction port.
+The AC compressor is sometimes referred to as the heart of a car’s air conditioning system because it supplies the system with Freon, or the blood.
+Freon is a liquid refrigerant that is pumped into the compressor in gas form through the suction port.
 This gas is then pressurized within the discharge port.
-The compressed Freon is circulated through a series of different sized cylinders and hoses which create alternating vacuum and pressure, and an expansion valve designed to make the gas contract and expand.
+The compressed Freon is circulated through a series of different-sized cylinders and hoses, which create alternating vacuum and pressure, and an expansion valve designed to make the gas contract and expand.
 Some compressors have a rotary/vane design, and others use pistons and rods to connect to the main shaft.
 Compressors receive power from a drive belt in the engine.
-Pressure and cabin temperature inside the compressor are moderated by controls, and refrigeration can be turned on or off by an engagement clutch which is electrically controlled.
+Controls moderate pressure and cabin temperature inside the compressor, and refrigeration can be turned on or off by an engagement clutch which is electrically controlled.

 Nissan Repair at Auto Service Experts – Auto AC Compressor Kit Replacement on Nissan Rouge